perpendicularai/imageclassification/README.md

 # Image Classification

-This repo his been put together to showcase the ability of the using deep-learning to train an image classificaiton model.
+This repo his been put together to showcase the ability of the using deep-learning to train an image classification model.
 The model in particular has been trained to detect between real and fake faces.
 This is ideal for locations that require a high degree of security, whether it be banks, airports, government buildings, schools to name a few.
 The dataset used to train the model is 4GB's in size.
 A link is provided below.
 The model was trained for 100 epochs on an Intel i5 CPU with 8GB's of RAM, and thus can be deployed on most systems.

 ## How to :
 * Download dataset - [fakeface_dataset](https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces)